onqtam/headjack/docs/why/7_REPUTATION.md

 we need to change our concept of status

+> "To compete for high social status is to play a zero-sum game, since status is scarce by definition.
+Yet one way to successfully earn status is to invent technologies that create new non-zero-sum games." - [Erik Torenberg](https://twitter.com/eriktorenberg/status/1120197629072117760)

 > "Men do not desire to be rich, but to be richer than other men." - [John Stuart Mill](https://www.azquotes.com/quote/837834)

 People grind for status in the dumbest possible pay-to-win “games” - we need to give them an avenue for their competitiveness and expression